-It reminded me of a talk I gave last spring last spring, titled: How to Avoid Burnout While Trying to Change the World, in which I describe how I have spent 25 years as a community and political organizer and still wake excited for each day.
+It reminded me of a talk I gave last spring, titled: How to Avoid Burnout While Trying to Change the World, in which I describe how I have spent 25 years as a community and political organizer and still wake excited for each day.

 This young woman is still young, I thought ruefully to myself, she has her whole life ahead of her to get burned out.
 What could I say that would re-enliven her sense of the possible?
 A few days later we met for lunch, this is what I said:

 TELL YOUR STORY

 We all have stories that shape who we are, and we are the narrator of our lives.
 We choose which experiences we allow to define us.
 What, I asked her, led her to commit herself to making the world a better place?
 How can she tell her story in a way that reinvigorates her purpose?

 I started out by describing a seminal experience in my life – one that shaped who I am and how I move through the world.
 When I was 23 years old, I was hired as the finance director in a campaign to defeat an anti-gay ballot measure in the conservative state of Idaho.
 If the measure passed, it would take away basic human rights for gays and lesbians.
 We won, but barely: by an average of two votes per precinct.